The decline of the British aristocracy and antiques

 Antiques after the decline of the aristocracy

-The term "antique" is generally defined as an item of art that is more than 100 years old.
+The term "antique" is generally defined as an artwork that is more than 100 years old.

 It is now 2024, and items made after the decline of British aristocracy following World War I are slowly becoming antiques.